dglsparsons/dglsparsons.github.io/posts/why-we-wrote-our-own-logger.md

 - forcing the use of log-levels;
 - lacking structured logging;
 - not allowing context to be built
-- allowing too much configuration.
+- and allowing too much configuration.

 We sought a solution to these problems by creating our logging library, [antilog](https://github.com/shamaazi/antilog).
 We've been using it for around a year now and love it.